mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 There are two outputs files.
 One file details the assessment per gene and one details the assessment per TA site.

-The 1st output file of is an tab-delimited file where the last column, titled TTN-Fitness Calls reports the essentiality call of each given gene.
+The first output file is a tab-delimited file where the last column, titled TTN-Fitness Calls reports the essentiality call of each given gene.
 The call is one of following:

 * NE = Non-essential.